 The rationale was the all-consuming desire for Clubs to absorb new first-year students, for whom new blood and fresh meat meant the life and death of a club's funding.

-She had made it no more than a dozen meters into the campus’ main boulevard when catcalls of “Hey!
+She had made it no more than a dozen meters into the campus' main boulevard when catcalls of "Hey!
 Beauty!
 Over here!
-Join the [Insert name here] club!” resounded from all sides.
-Perhaps even more frighteningly, over-enthusiastic students with no concept of personal space daringly approached her to compel her toward one stand or another.
+Join the [Insert name here] club!" resounded from all sides.
+Perhaps even more frighteningly, over-enthusiastic students daringly approached her with no concept of personal space, grabbing her arm and tugging on her dress.